Ishan-Saini/Freeman/README.md

 **Note: This game has only been created for desktop screens right now.**

 TODO -
-While this project was created under a coding event, We'd still be working on it after the event.
-Some functionalities we might add -

 1. Timer for each turn.
-2. Avoid repeating of words
+2. Avoid repetition of words
 3. socket.io for multiscreen
 4. Add backend